mdn/content/files/en-us/web/css/display/multi-keyword_syntax_of_display/index.md

 ## The multi-keyword syntax

-As you can see from the above explanation, the `display` property has gained considerable new powers.
-In addition to indicating whether something is block-level or inline-level in relationship to other boxes on the page, it now also indicates the formatting context inside the box it is applied to.
-In order to better describe this behavior, the `display` property has been refactored to allow for two values — an outer and inner value — to be set on it, as well as the single values we are used to.
+As you can see from the above explanation, the `display` property has considerable powers.
+In addition to indicating whether something is block-level or inline-level in relationship to other boxes on the page, it also indicates the formatting context inside the box it is applied to.
+To better describe this behavior, the `display` property allows for two values — an outer and inner value — to be set on it.
+The original single-value syntax is also valid.

-This means that instead of setting `display: flex` to create a block-level box with flex children, we will use `display: block flex`.
-Instead of `display: inline-flex` to create an inline-level box with flex children, we will use `display: inline flex`.
-The example below values.
+This means that instead of setting `display: flex` to create a block-level box with flex children, we use `display: block flex`.
+Instead of `display: inline-flex` to create an inline-level box with flex children, we use `display: inline flex`.
+The example below demonstrates these values.

 {{EmbedGHLiveSample("css-examples/display/multi-keyword/multi-keyword-flex.html", '100%', 640)}}